 When it comes to South East Asia, you will find that mopeds run the show.
 They are king of the roads and typically scary.
-There are many transport options in Bali available, all at a crazy cheap price, so to help you decide how to get around when you’re on this wonderful island, here is everything you need to know!
+There are many transport options in Bali available, all at a crazy cheap price.
+So, whether you're in Bali for a week, 3 weeks or just a few days, here's a guide to help you decide how to get around this wonderful island!

 This isn’t an option for the faint hearted, and I couldn't bring myself to drive one solo, but thankfully Brad is brimming with confidence and was happy to drive the roads of Bali.
 The biggest advantage of driving a moped is how cheap they are.
 Ours currently costs £2 pound a day, so £1 each, and fuel is approximately £1 to fill the tank full- it lasts almost a week!
 This was a brilliant deal but expect to pay no more than £3-4 a day.
 So, if you are travelling in Bali on a budget, then this is the best option if you can handle the roads!
 Some things to note.